liz3/vVolume/README.md

 ## Building
 Its two c# solutions and a CMake c++ Project.
 Build them and then copy the VoiceLink dll into vVolume and the contents of bin/Release from vPilotAdjust into vVolume/vph

+# Known issues
+* MSFS2024 ini a330: does not communicate volume updates with addons